Getting Started With Exercise

 - Your starting point is always based on what you can do!
 Try tracking your activity and look at it as a place to start and build up more as you are able.
 Use our printable activity tracker.

 - Add on gradually.
 Gradually increase your time or distance by setting goals.
 If you can walk 1 ½ miles in 30 minutes, your pace is three miles an hour.
 You can train your heart to handle a faster-paced walk using intervals.
 For example, every five minutes, try pushing yourself to walk one minute at a faster pace.
 Before you know it, the faster pace will be your new normal.
-The American Heart Association recommends 30 minutes of cardiovascular exercise every day (brisk walking, for example).
+The American Heart Association recommends at least 150 minutes of moderate aerobic exercise per week (brisk walking, for example).
 Cardio exercise burns calories and benefits your heart and lungs.
-Strength training with weights or resistance bands is also recommended two to three times a week.
+Strength training with weights or resistance bands is also recommended at least two times a week.
 Strength training builds muscle which, in turn, burns fat and helps your muscles and joints stay healthy for a long, physically active life.
 A combination of these two types of exercise is important for good health.

 - Many reliable resources are available to help you get started.
 Books, DVDs, podcasts and personal trainers are a few examples.